 Welcome to Location 5.
-Grid reference: SE136088.
+Grid reference: SE136088. w3w: ///earful.corkscrew.bedroom.
 It is a seepage adjacent to the path, with no additional features such as troughs or drains.
 Note the variable flow has not been sufficient to erode a channel to join the main stream and has instead spread out to give a wide area of marshy ground.
-There are another 2 springs just to the west of the one pictured that shows signs that attempts have been made to channel the water.
+There are another two springs just to the west of the one pictured that shows signs that attempts have been made to channel the water.
 See if you can find them!